kdave/btrfsmaintenance/README.md

 speedup here.

-## Other ##
+## Periodic scheduling ##

+There are now two ways how to schedule and run the periodic tasks: cron and systemd timers.
+Only one can be active on a system and this should be decided at the installation time.

+### Cron ###

 Cron takes care of periodic execution of the scripts, but they can be run any time directly from `/usr/share/btrfs/maintenance/`, respecting the configured values in `/etc/sysconfig/btrfsmaintenance`.

+The changes to configuration file need to be refleced in the `/etc/cron` directories where the scripts are linked for the given period.

-If the period is changed manually, the cron symlinks have to be refreshed, use `systemctl restart btrfsmaintenance-refresh` (or the `rcbtrfsmaintenance-refresh` shortcut).
-Changing the period via *yast2* sysconfig editor triggers the refresh automatically.
+If the period is changed, the cron symlinks have to be refreshed:

+* manually -- use `systemctl restart btrfsmaintenance-refresh` (or the `rcbtrfsmaintenance-refresh` shortcut)
+* in *yast2* -- sysconfig editor triggers the refresh automatically
+* using a file watcher -- if you install `btrfsmaintenance-refresh.path`, this will utilize the file monitor to detect changes and will run the refresh

+### Systemd timers ###

+There's a set of timer units that run the respective task script.
+The periods are configured in the `/etc/sysconfig/btrfsmaintenance` file as well.
+The timers have to be installed using a similar way as cron.

 ## Quick start ##